learn-co-curriculum/dsc-svm-recap/README.md

     1. $\gamma$, which can be specified using `gamma` in scikit-learn
     2. $r$, which can be specified using `coef0` in scikit-learn

-Also recall that in general, `c` is the parameter for balancing standard accuracy metrics for tuning classifiers versus the decision boundary distance.
+Also recall that in general, `c` is the parameter for balancing standard accuracy metrics for tuning classifiers with the decision boundary distance.

 ## Summary